 |Orange twist for garnish|

-- Stir over ice and strain into an Old-Fashioned glass with a single, large ice cube (alternatively, strain into a chilled cocktail or coupe glass).
+- Stir the gin, Campari, and sweet vermouth over ice and strain into an Old-Fashioned glass with a single, large ice cube (alternatively, strain into a chilled cocktail or coupe glass).

 - Garnish with an orange twist.